-Alice’s fascination about the human mind had developed at an early age.
+Alice’s fascination with the human mind had developed at an early age.
 Of all the books her parents could’ve grabbed for her as they’d fled their mansion to the shelter during the wartime bomb raids, they had gone ahead and selected neurology and psychology encyclopedias from their library’s top-shelf.
 How they had thought this book was more suitable for a child than the short fantasy novel just a shelf below—Alice still had no clue.
 Regardless, she consumed those pages gluttonously:

 Broca’s area, Wernicke’s area, the medulla, and the pons.
 A connected system somehow producing a coherent thought.
-Something not quite yet understood; something that never would be understood.
+Something not quite yet understood; something that never would be fullu understood.
 Theories about how the electrical signals activated through a cascade of chemicals through synapses.
 The possibility of those electrical signals being able to transfer memory into vitae particles—romantic but not grounded in reality.

 What Alice truly enjoyed about the human mind was its neuroplasticity.
 It was like an allegory for the change a person could go through throughout life.
 A little damage here, and a person could adapt functionally—up to a point.
 And it was that exact adaptability and change that Alice wanted to be a part of.
 That paired with her habit of watching the fretting adults and children inside and outside the shelter as the raids droned on acted as a catalyzing agent.
 Although she hadn’t been able to overcome her fear back then, she still had managed to guide and console some of the younger children—but only because she’d been inspired by Flannery’s bravery.